 The Mahi Solar project is located on state lands classified as Agricultural District (HRS Chapter 205-2).
-The following section discusses the project's compliance with LUC guidelines for granting an SUP:
+The following section discusses the project's compliance with LUC guidelines for granting an SUP articulated in HAR §15-15-95:

-a.
 Such use shall not be contrary to the objectives sought to be accomplished by the (State) Land Use Law and Regulations.